szweibel/workshops/intro_to_R.md

 ---

+# Intended Audience
+Are you a student in academic fields like humanities, social sciences, or various science programs where R isn't typically taught?
+This workshop isn't about diving deep into data wrangling or how to use R to run statistial models; instead, it lays the foundation for you to appreciate R's functionality, syntax and logic.
+While you don't need to install R or R Studio (more on these later) to get started, by the end of the workshop, you will be able to get started with those.

+We'll start with math puzzles and practical challenges to provide you with rapid feedback and tangible outcomes.

+# Why Learn R?

+R has become a standard language for statistical computing and data analysis, especially in academia.
+It is open-source, contributing to its widespread adoption and increasing role as a standard for writing reproducible code.

 # Interacting With R

 This workshop is meant to be __interactive__--it intends to immediately engage you with the concepts you are learning.
 To that end, all of the R programming you will learn about can be done here, __directly in your browser__.
 Throughout the workshop, you will encounter several designated code sections in which you can write and run your R code.
 These emulators are meant to allow you quick and easy access to coding principles.
 However, there are many ways to interact with R, and you will also learn about how to interact with your R installation locally on your machine.